New Students

 What languages are offered at UW-Madison?

-UW-Madison offers over 50 languages during the academic year.
-Additional language courses are offered during summer term through individual courses and Wisconsin Intensive Summer Language Institutes (WISLI).
+UW-Madison offers courses in over 50 languages during the academic year.
+Additional language courses are offered during the summer term through the Wisconsin Intensive Summer Language Institutes and in L&S departments.

 When is the best time to start a new language?